matutter/profs/README.md

 ## walk(root:String, opts:Object, opts.filter:Function, opts.onFile:Function, opts.onDirectory:Function)

-  Will walk a file hierarchy and create an Object representation of it.
+  Will walk a file hierarchy and create a _File tree_ representation of it, where each node is a `File` object.
+  The root node is provided when the promise resolves.
+  If options.filter is used it will act as a _filter function_ on each node.
-  If options are used 'filter' may be optional to trigger on all files be default.
+  If the `filter`, `onFile`, or `onDirectory` options are used the promissory chain will wait for them to be fulfilled before it is fulfilled.
-  If options.onFile or onDirectory are used the root promise may return undefined.

 ## mkdirp(filepath:String)